Alabama

 |

-Statute specifies standards and requirements for evaluating a voter’s choice.
+Statute specifies standards and requirements for counting judges to use when evaluating a voter’s choice.
 Administrative rules provide uniform ballot counting standards.

 |